fabiuslongo/pycaspar/examples.md

 ### Negations

-In the case the main verb of the action is negated, the corrispondent clause without the nagation will be retracted.
+In the case the main verb of the action is negated, the corrispondent clause without the negation will be retracted.

 * Colonel West doesn't sell missiles to Nono
 ```sh
 > RETRACTED ---> To_IN(Sell_VB(Colonel_NNP_West_NNP(x1), Missile_NNS(x2)), Nono_NNP(x3))
 ```
-Other negations are preserved.
+Other negations are considered not primary modificators, thus preserved.
+Clauses KB is still consistent.
 * Colonel West doesn't sell not good missiles to Nono
 ```sh
 > RETRACTED ---> To_IN(Sell_VB(Colonel_NNP_West_NNP(x1), Not_RB_Good_JJ(Missile_NNS(x2))), Nono_NNP(x3))